tommazer/authorizedkeys-cpanel-ansible/readme.md

 git clone https://github.com/tommazer/authorizedkeys-cpanel-ansible.git
 ```

 The file ``` tasks/cpanel-tasks.yml ``` contain the tasks run in the cPanel account.
 Currently there are two demo keys added to the authorized_keys file.
-You can add more with the following snippet:
+You can add more keys by adding to the list:
 ```
-- name: "Add public key for demouserX"
+- name: "Add public key"
   authorized_key:
     user: "{{ ansible_user }}"
     state: present
-    key: "ssh-rsa AAAA..... demouserX@localhost"
+    key: "{{ item }}"
+  with_items:
+    - "ssh-rsa AAAAXXXX....XXXXXX"
+    - "ssh-rsa BBBBXXXX....XXXXXX"
 ```

 Get WHM API token with: